ayush312/Capstone-ML-Project/README.md

 * [The project proposal: Proposal/proposal.pdf](Proposal/proposal.pdf)
 * [The final project report: Report/Report.pdf](Report/Report.pdf)

-Software used in the project are: Python 3, jupyter notebooks, MS word, git bash, Main libraries used in the project are: IPython.display, librosa, matplotlib, pandas, os, scipy.io, numpy, sklearn, keras (layers, optimizers, utils), datetime
+Software used in the project are: Python 3, jupyter notebooks, MS word, git bash.

+Important libraries used in the project are: IPython.display, librosa, matplotlib, pandas, os, scipy.io, numpy, sklearn, keras (layers, optimizers, utils), datetime

 Additionally you will find:
 * Dataset sample - subsection of the data used within the project so you don't need to download the full dataset.
 The full dataset can be downloaded from [here](https://urbansounddataset.weebly.com/urbansound8k.html).